arthur-peka/Raptorex/CONTRIBUTING.md

 ### Entity Framework

-* Use Fluent API over Annotations.
+* Use Annotations over Fluent API.
+The reason is to reuse annotations for server-side validation.